Local pub achieves high rating after recent inspection

 Each inspection is carried out under three categories - hygienic food handling, which covers preparation, cooking, re-heating, cooling and storage, cleanliness and condition of facilities and building, covering including having appropriate layout, ventilation, hand washing facilities and pest control, and the management of food safety, which is defined as the system or checks in place to ensure that food sold or served is safe to eat, evidence that staff know about food safety, and the food safety officer has confidence that standards will be maintained in future.

-According to these three categories, The Olympia was classed as good in the hygienic food handling and their management of food safety, while the cleanliness of facilities and building was given a grading of generally satisfactory.
+According to these three categories, The Sirhowy was classed as good in the hygienic food handling and cleanliness of facilities and building, while their management of food safety was given a grading of very good.

-As a result of these gradings, the overall food hygiene rating given to The Olympia has been four stars, or good.
+As a result of these gradings, the overall food hygiene rating given to The Sirhowy has been five stars, or very good.

-Pub manager, Rachel Stanley, said: “We are delighted that we have gained a top rating and I’m sure our customers will welcome the news too.
+Pub manager, Christopher Jenkins, said: “We are delighted that we have gained the top rating and I’m sure our customers will welcome the news too.

 “Standards of hygiene at the pub are of paramount importance.

-“All of the staff work hard to ensure that the pub offers its customers the highest levels of hygiene at all time and we are delighted that our efforts have been recognised."
+“All of the staff work hard to ensure that the pub offers its customers the highest levels of hygiene at all time and we are delighted that our efforts have been recognised with the five-star rating.”

-The Olympia on Morgan Street is open 8am to 12am seven days a week.
+The Sirhowy can be found on High Street in Blackwood, and their opening times are 8am to 12am Sunday to Thursday, and 8am to 1am Friday and Saturday.

 Comments: Our rules